Corporate Law

 Risk

 If the buyer acquires all the issued shares in the target company, it is buying a business with all the assets and liabilities that come with it.
-Although there are things the buyer you do to protect itself against unexpected liabilities, for example, by obtaining warranties from the selling shareholders, it is not ideal being in a position where it is necessary to make a warranty claim.
+Although there are things the buyer can do to protect itself against unexpected liabilities, for example, by obtaining warranties from the selling shareholders, it is not ideal to be in a position where it is necessary to make a warranty claim.
 In an asset purchase, the buyer can select which assets they are going to acquire and which liabilities will stay with the business.

 Ease